10 Best 4K Monitors 2017 – Buyer’s Guide

 Philips SmartImage seems more like an OS, which is not only very user-friendly but having a variety of modes for different uses.
 You can even stream media using the MHL connection right from your smartphone, to enjoy HD videos with extreme digital sound quality.

-The price tag of $748 is just reasonable for the variety of features this 40-inch high-end 4K display endures.
-There’s nothing wrong with calling it a professional-grade as its very suitable for viewing and working with large digital files.
+The price is just reasonable for the variety of features this ultra-wide high-end 4K display.
+There’s nothing wrong with calling it a professional-grade as it’s very suitable for viewing and working with large digital files.
 Let it be CAD, 3D design, watching movies and anything that required a large UHD workspace monitor.

 - Perfect for gaming, designing, and watching 4K movies.